 In other words, when we feel we do not have enough time to get something done, or we are going to be late, it causes us to be stressed.

-The fact is there IS enough time, we just need to know how to use it cleverly.
+The fact is there IS enough time, we just need to know how to use it.

-Here are a few tips on how to organize your time:
+Here are a few tips on how to organise your time:

-- Plan Ahead – Organize your day with approximate time slots so you can fit in work, relaxation and socializing.
+- Plan Ahead – Organise your day with approximate time slots so you can fit in work, relaxation and socialising.

-- Prioritize – Carry out the most important or the hardest tasks first, not just to make sure they get done but also while your energy levels are at their peak!
+- Prioritise – Carry out the most important or the more difficult tasks first, not just to make sure they are completed, but also while your energy levels are at their peak!

-- Avoid Putting Things Off – As the saying goes, never leave for tomorrow what you can do today.. your jobs will only pile up.
+- Avoid Putting Things Off – As the saying goes, never leave for tomorrow what you can do today.. your tasks will only pile up.